In this article

 Pour spout: Gooseneck | Temperature settings: No temperature control or hold | Volume: 0.8 liters

-Hario was the original creator of this type of spout, and though more advanced gooseneck kettles have come out since, it still commands a lot of respect, cited by several of our pros as a solid choice.
+Hario was the original creator of this type of spout, and though more advanced gooseneck kettles have come out since, it still commands a lot of respect, cited by several of the pros I spoke to as a solid choice.
 Suyog Mody, founder of Brooklyn’s Driftaway Coffee, has had his for nearly a decade.
 And if you’re looking to get a temperature that will work for coffee, you don’t have to overthink it: “Just boil the water, wait a minute, and then pour it,” he instructs.
 Mody’s colleague and coffee educator at Driftaway, James McCarthy, is also a fan: “I like the feel of it.
 It’s easy to handle.”
 While none of the professionals I talked to called out the look of the Hario in particular, I have to say, I think it’s quite attractive.
 Former Strategist writer Leah Muncy, who’s an avid tea drinker, owns one and agrees wholeheartedly.
 “I mean, just look at that little wavy handle!” she says.
 “Sometimes I just stare at it.”

 Best large temperature-controlled electric kettle